-if it is described by a pdf.
+if it is continuous.
 Are these two versions consistent?
 The answer is yes, as will be proved soon by the fundamental theorem of expectation.
 The equivalence of these forms is essentially a change of variables formula.

 The mean of a random variable is a weighted average of the possible values of the random variable with the pmf used as a weighting.
-Before continuing, observe that we can define an analogous quantity for a continuous random variable possessing a pdf: If the random variable X is described by a pdf $f_X$ , then we define the expectation of X by where we have replaced the sum by an integral.
+Before continuing, observe that we can define an analogous quantity for a continuous random variable possessing a pdf: If the random variable X is described by a pdf f_X , then we define the expectation of X by where we have replaced the sum by an integral.
 Analogous to the discrete case, this formula is a special case of (2.57) with pdf $f = f_X$ and g being the identity function.
-We can also use (2.57) to express the expectation in terms of an underlying pdf, say f, with g = X by the formula
+We can also use (2.57) to express the expectation in terms of an underlying pdf, say f, as